-The following method involves sending the metrics to the production cluster, which ultimately routes them to the monitoring cluster.
+The following method involves sending the metrics directly to the monitoring cluster.
 For an alternative method, see Metricbeat collection.

 - Create a user that has appropriate authority to send system-level monitoring